liyiersan/liyiersan.github.io/_pages/about.md

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 One papar was accepted by Expert Systems with Applications.
 - *2024.06*: &nbsp;🎉🎉 One papar was accepted by MICCAI 2024.
 - *2023.12*: &nbsp;🎉🎉 One papar was accepted by Information Fusion.
 - *2023.10*: &nbsp;🎉🎉 One papar was accepted by BIBM 2023.